 Parents must attend two 1.5hr sessions in the Baptism Formation Program (during pregnancy or after birth) – dates and times are announced in the Parish Newsletter during the year.
 These courses are held several times a year (roughly every 6 weeks).

-Due to pandemic – the course will be on line.
+Due to pandemic – the course will be on Zoom.
 Please, read our Newsletter from 4 October 2020 for details.

 Upcoming baptism course dates

-Next course will be on Wednesday, 21st October at 7pm on Zoom.
+Next course will be in February 2021 at 7pm on Zoom.
 Both parents have to be present.
 If you are interested in doing the course, please, drop an email to millwall @rcdow.org.uk to give us your email (that is essential to receive an invitation to join the course).
 You also have to come to the office to pick up the Baptismal Pack and to pay a fee of £10 payable on receiving the pack.

 Further information about baptisms in our parish

 At present – baptisms taking place only on Saturdays, outside mass.

 Baptisms that take place here in the parish of St Edmund’s will be during Parish Masses, at Saturday 6pm, Sunday 9am, 11am.
 We recognize, that families need to plan ahead, when they have friends and family attending the baptism, so you can book the time and date of the baptism through Katherine in the Parish Office.

 Any booking is conditional on the completion of the baptism course, and godparent references being completed before the actual baptism.
 The date and which Mass can be booked with Katherine (Parish Office) but must be confirmed in writing.

 Canon Law (Church Law) requires that each child must have godparent; should there be a second godparent, one has to be male and the other female.
 A godparent is defined as a confirmed, practising Catholic.